You must have a single Bootstrap node, Mesos master nodes, and Mesos agent nodes.

 - An unencrypted SSH key that can be used to authenticate with the cluster nodes over SSH.
 Encrypted SSH keys are not supported.

 The cluster nodes are designated Mesos masters and agents during installation.

 The supported operating systems and environments are listed on the version policy page.

-The table below shows the master node hardware requirements:
+The below table represents the master node hardware requirements: